WWE News: ESPN Analyst Calls Ronda Rousey ‘Broken’ And Of No Interest To WWE

 Because of that, Ronda Rousey knows how the world of the WWE works.
 If Rousey would be willing to go through with a story where she allows Stephanie McMahon to bring up her last two losses and tear her apart for them, it could also build a great comeback story for Rousey.

-While Jonathan Coachmen says that the WWE is not in business to bring in broken stars and rebuild them, they are masters at these comeback stories and the fans would surely buy into it.
-Besides, Ronda Rousey was beaten but she isn’t really broken.
+While Jonathan Coachmen says that the WWE is not in business to bring in broken stars and rebuild them, they are masters at these comeback stories, and the fans would surely buy into it.
+Besides, Ronda Rousey was beaten, but she isn’t really broken.

 Bloody Elbow reported that UFC president Dana White said he went back to the locker room after the Ronda Rousey loss at UFC 207 and the two shared a moment.
 He said that he let Rousey know how much she meant to the UFC over the years.